malotian/webinar-pingfed-pingam/README.md

 - `brew tap rockcarver/frodo-cli`
 - `brew install frodo-cli`
+- `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
+  - run this command once only.
+It adds a connection for frodo and saves it here: **~/.frodo/Connections.json**

+    **Tip:** To learn more about this tool, check the **Links** section further down.

 ### Create initial configuration files and private/public keys

 In the current directory, open a terminal and run these commands:

 - `sh initialize-dev-environment.sh`
-  - creates an **.env** file for docker and as input for **initialize-dev-tls-keypair.sh**
+  - creates an **.env** file for docker and is used as input for **initialize-dev-tls-keypair.sh**
   - it also contains the configuration details for this setup
-  - running this script again pushes the file to **dev/.env.bak**
+  - running this script again pushes generated files to **dev/.env.bak**
   - the first time execution may display an error *mv: rename .env to dev/.env.bak: No such file or directory* which can be ignored
 - `sh initialize-dev-tls-keypair.sh`
   - generates a keystore for this setup.
 Find generated files in **./dev**
-  - the same keystore is used by PingFederate, PingAM and PingDirectory
+- the same keystore is used by PingFederate, PingAM, PingDirectory and PingDS
   - the first time execution may display an error *mv: rename ./dev/tlskey.p12 to ./dev/tlskey.p12.bak: No such file or directory* which can be ignored

 ## Build the setup